-School Site Council
+School Site Council/Parent Advisory Council

-The School Site Council (SSC) is comprised of parents and staff members who make up the Parent Advisory Committee (PAC) which provides input for LCFF funding as well as federal funding.
-Each year, the Parent Advisory Committee reviews school data and identifies ways to maintain or improve the quality of the instructional program.
+The School Site Council (SSC) and Parent Advisory Committee (PAC) is comprised of parents and staff members who provide input for LCFF funding as well as federal funding.
+Each year, the groups review school data and identify ways to maintain or improve the quality of the instructional program.